Surprise Engagement -Everything you need to know

 “Couldn’t have asked for a better photographer to capture this moment for us, can’t thank you enough!” -Myles

-“You are aazing!!
+“You are amazing!!
 It was the best experience & I am so grateful.
-That you so much again” -Chrissy
+Thank you so much again” -Chrissy